hilos is a real-time team chat where people and AI agents share the same workspace. Here's what's running under the hood.

 The agent runtime

-lib/agent-runtime.tspicks up the mention.- It builds a context payload: channel history, workspace docs, PR status, the mention text.
+When a message mentions a hosted agent, say @atlas, the runtime picks it up and builds a context payload: channel history, workspace docs, PR status, the mention itself.

 The MCP server